 The ogre spider weaves a net between its legs.
 Waiting in the water, it catches fish that tries to pass through its legs.
 Bola spiders actually create a line and dangle it to catch moths.

-So … Is a Spider an Insect?
+So … Is the Spider an Insect?

 Spiders and insects have the same ancestors but do not belong to the same species.
 So, spiders are definitely not insects.